Title: Professor of Pediatrics, Professor of Psychiatry

 Location: Hummelstown, Pennsylvania, United States

-T. Ling Tan MD, DLFAPA, professor of pediatrics and psychology at the Pennsylvania State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in general psychiatry and education.
+T. Ling Tan MD, DLFAPA, Professor of Pediatrics and Psychiatry at the Pennsylvania State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in general psychiatry and education.

 Born and raised in Indonesia, Dr. Tan obtained a Bachelor of Science and a Doctor of Medicine from the University of Indonesia Faculty of Medicine in 1957 and 1961 and completed postgraduate coursework in 1965.
 He began his career as a psychiatry lecturer for the University of Indonesia and a psychiatric consultant at the Central General Hospital of Jakarta.
 He immigrated to the United States in the late 1960s and completed his residency and a post-doctoral research fellowship at the UCLA Brain Research Institute in 1969.
 He continued his career as an assistant research psychiatrist within the UCLA Department Psychiatry and the Neuropsychiatric Institute until 1970 and pursued additional postgraduate study at the University of California Los Angeles in 1971 and at The Pennsylvania State University in 1972.